AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Why You Should Keep Your Car Insurance

-Although not suspending your car insurance temporarily while your license is suspended may seem silly, it makes sense for a few reasons:
+Although you might be tempted to suspend your car insurance temporarily while your license is suspended, it makes sense to keep paying for coverage for a few reasons:

 • Avoid lapses in coverage: Gaps in coverage could make your insurance rates higher, as they’re associated with high-risk drivers.